 Daniel P. O’Connor, Ph.D.

-Daniel P. O’Connor, Ph.D. is the interim dean of the College of Liberal Arts and Social Sciences (CLASS) and professor, Health and Human Performance.
-As the chief academic and administrative officer of CLASS, he oversees 13 academic departments, 10 academic areas and programs, 13 academic centers, six clinical service units, and over 688 faculty members.
-CLASS is the largest and most diverse of the 16 academic colleges on the UH campus, with an annual population of nearly 12,000 students.
+Daniel P. O’Connor, Ph.D. is dean of the College of Liberal Arts and Social Sciences (CLASS) and professor, health and human performance.
+As the chief academic and administrative officer of CLASS, he oversees 14 academic departments, nine academic areas and programs, 13 academic centers, six clinical service units and over 688 faculty members.
+CLASS is the largest and most diverse of the 16 academic colleges on the UH campus, with over 12,000 students.

-Dr. O’Connor served in a part-time faculty position in the Health and Human Performance department in 2003, and later joined HHP in a full-time capacity in 2007.
-During his tenure, his appointments include Associate Dean for Faculty and Research, College of Liberal Arts and Social Sciences (2018); Department Chair, Health and Human Performance (2016); president of the UH Faculty Senate (2018); and Fellow and Executive Board Member, Helping Everyone Achieve a Lifetime of Health Research Institute (2016).
+Dean O’Connor served in a part-time faculty position in the health and human performance department (HHP) in 2003 and later joined HHP in a full-time capacity in 2007.
+During his tenure, his appointments include serving as interim dean, College of Liberal Arts and Social Sciences (2020-21); associate dean for faculty and research, College of Liberal Arts and Social Sciences (2018); department chair, health and human performance (2016); president of the UH Faculty Senate (2018); and fellow and executive board member, Helping Everyone Achieve a Lifetime of Health Research Institute (2016).

-O’Connor received his Ph.D. in Kinesiology from the University of Houston.
-He also holds a M.S. in Physical Therapy from Texas Woman’s University, and a B.A. in Human Performance and Health Sciences from Rice University.
+O’Connor received his doctorate in kinesiology from the University of Houston.
+He also holds a master's degree in physical therapy from Texas Woman’s University and a bachelor's degree in human performance and health sciences from Rice University.

-Dr. O’Connor is a past interim Director of Texas Obesity Research Center and past Assistant Professor, Associate Professor, and Adjunct Faculty, Health and Human Performance.
-As a distinguished researcher, he has been associated with a total of $17 million in externally funded research awards from sponsors including NIH, CDC, NASA, and the U.S. Department of Education.
-He has collaborated with more than 100 investigators around the world in research, publication, and education.
-In 2014, O’Connor was awarded the UH faculty Award for Excellence in Research, Scholarship or Creative Activity.
+Dr. O’Connor is a past interim director of Texas Obesity Research Center and past assistant professor, associate professor and adjunct faculty of health and human performance.
+As a distinguished researcher, he has been associated with a total of $17 million in externally funded research awards from sponsors, including NIH, CDC, NASA and the U.S. Department of Education.
+He has collaborated with more than 100 investigators around the world in research, publication and education.
+In 2014, O’Connor was awarded the UH Faculty Award for Excellence in Research, Scholarship or Creative Activity.